scanthony/frontend-nanodegree-mobile-portfolio-di/README.md

 Action taken:

-1. Modifying the for loop in updatePositions() function
+1. Modifying the some for loops in main.js, e.g. in updatePositions(), functionchangePizzaSizes() and other functions

-2. Modifying the for loop in changePizzaSizes() function
+2. Replace some QuerySelector instances with getElementbyId in the changePizzaSizes() function

-3. Replace some QuerySelector instances with getElementbyId in the changePizzaSizes() function
+3. Total numbers of pizzas are reduced.
+Previously 200 pizzas are too large a number.